mhoffman/kmos/doc/source/introduction.rst

 If you want to see the model run
 `kmos export <xml-file>` and you will get a subfolder with a self-contained Fortran90 code, which solves the model.
-If all necessary dependencies are installed you can simply run kmc view in the export folder.
+If all necessary dependencies are installed you can simply run `kmos view` in the export folder.